nikolajsvv/TwitchSpotifyIntegration/README.md

-# Twitch Chat Spotify Bot
+# Twitch Spotify Integration

-A Node.js application that allows users to link their Twitch account with their Spotify account, allowing for their currently playing song on Spotify to be displayed in their Twitch chat.
+A Node.js application that allows Twitch streamers to connect their Spotify accounts, display the currently playing song on their OBS layouts, and access song information through a chatbot in their Twitch chat.

 ## Getting Started